 Following are the service processor settings of your interest.
 The service processor menus are described in "Chapter 7.
-Service Processor Menus" on page 447.
+Service Processor Menus" on page 453.

 Surveillance From the service processor Setup Menu, go to the Surveillance Setup Menu and disable surveillance.
 Unattended Start From the service processor System Power Control Menu, disable unattended start mode.
-Reboot Policy From the System Power Control Menu, go to the Reboot/Restart Policy Setup Menu and set: 2.
+Reboot Policy From the System Power Control Menu, go to the Reboot/Restart Policy Setup Menu and set: Number of reboot attempts to 0 (zero) 2.
 Use OS-Defined restart policy to No 3.
 Enable supplemental restart policy to No. Call Out From the Call-In/Call-Out Setup Menu, go to the Serial Port Selection Menu and disable call-out on both serial ports.